 Should I bring gifts to give away to the locals?

 Aqua Expeditions guests enjoy passing out small gifts from home when we visit local villages.
 We strongly advise sharing t-shirts, pens and paper instead of cash or candy.
-Aqua Expeditions also participates with Pack for a Purpose [HYPERLINK: http://www.packforapurpose.org/docs/countries/peru/aqua-expeditions.shtml] in collecting
+Aqua Expeditions also participates with Pack for a Purpose [HYPERLINK: http://www.packforapurpose.org/docs/countries/peru/aqua-expeditions.shtml]

 What is a shore excursion?
 How physically challenging are they?